Hedgehog in the Fog: Production

 The fog effects were created by putting a very thin piece of paper on top of the scene and slowly lifting it up toward the camera frame-by-frame until everything behind it became blurry and white.

 Role in Soviet animation

 Soviet-era children's animation and literature was faced with the task of producing politically acceptable content.
-Anthropologist Serguei Oushakine recognizes this atmosphere of indefinite deferment in the animation, stating: "The main thing is the work of imagination, or more precisely, the terror and pleasure with which it is linked.
+Anthropologist Serguei Oushakine (Sergey Ushakin) recognizes this atmosphere of indefinite deferment in the animation, stating: "The main thing is the work of imagination, or more precisely, the terror and pleasure with which it is linked.
 The final scene of pleasure, to which these various phantasmal and/or realistic experiences should indeed have led, is not included in the plot."
 This is evident through the hedgehog's anxiety and fixation on the horse, even after he succeeds in meeting the bear for tea.

 Legacy

+An English dub of the film was made for Channel 4 in the United Kingdom for Christmas in 1998.
+A few changes were made, with strawberry jam replacing raspberry jam.